Death of Matthew Leveson: Disappearance

-Leveson was at Arq nightclub in Darlinghurst, New South Wales, in the early morning of 23 September 2007, with close friends and his boyfriend, 45-year-old Michael Peter Atkins.
+Leveson was at Arq nightclub in Darlinghurst, in the early morning of 23 September 2007, with close friends and his boyfriend, 45-year-old Michael Peter Atkins.
 He was last seen on CCTV leaving the club at around 2 am with Atkins.
 Atkins returned to Arq about an hour later without Leveson.
 At 3:20 am, Leveson sent a text message to a friend saying, "Mike's having a fucking cry, he is taking me home and won't let me stay!
 Fucking cunt!"
 A minute later, he sent another message: "He needs to fucking get over himself".
-Later that day, at 12:20 pm, CCTV cameras captured Atkins buying a mattock and duct tape at Bunnings Warehouse in Taren Point.
+Later that day, at 12:20 pm, CCTV cameras captured Atkins buying a mattock and duct tape at Bunnings in Taren Point.

 On 25 September, Leveson's parents, Mark and Faye, reported their son missing after he failed to show up to work.
-On 27 September, Leveson's car, a green 1999 Toyota Corolla hatchback, was found abandoned outside of a public toilet at Waratah Park Reserve in Sutherland, a known "gay beat".
+On 27 September, Leveson's car, a green 1999 Toyota Corolla hatchback, was found abandoned outside of a public toilet at Waratah Park Reserve in Sutherland, a known gay beat.
 A Bunnings receipt with Atkins's fingerprints on it was found in the boot.
 A speaker system had also been removed from the boot; it was later found in the garage area of the unit Atkins shared with Leveson.
 Police did not believe Leveson parked his car there, based on evidence found, and suspected foul play.